dribnet/purvs/README.md

 ### Bars clock

 Got up to date.
 Will be starting to sketch my idea and will post it later.
+Just a quick commmit to make sure I have the hang of it.

 Replace the "Outrageous clock" title above with the name of your clock.
 Also update both images keeping their original sizes: